Craters and Meteorites

 By piecing together this evidence, scientists can study craters on Earth and link them to different periods of Earth's history.
 This involves many different types of scientists, including astronomers, geologists, chemists, paleontologists, and meteorologists (who actually study weather, and not meteorites).
 This has led to an interesting hypothesis being proposed about the formation of a sea, the extinction of the dinosaurs, and even the origins of life!

-Speed is not the only meteorite variable that could change the look of an impact crater.
 In this science project you will investigate whether or not the size of a crater depends upon the size of the meteorite.
 To test this, you will use different sized, nearly spherical objects as your "meteorites," like the objects shown in Figure 2.
 What types of clues will you look for in your investigation?
 How will studying an impact crater give you information about the collision, even if the meteorite is no longer there?
 Are there other clues of a meteorite impact that are important?

 Figure 2.
 In this astronomy science project, you will use different sized, nearly spherical objects, like the ones shown here, to act as your "meteorites."
 How will the size of the meteorite affect what kind of crater it makes?